douaeelh2/Spring-Boot-Documentation/README.md

     Spring Boot, a popular companion to Spring Data, offers embedded database support out-of-the-box.
 You can easily configure embedded databases like `H2`, `HSQLDB`, and `Derby` for development and testing purposes without requiring a separate database server.

-  # Spring Data JPA & Hibernate:
+  # Spring Data JPA & Hibernate